jkeller52/pigui/README.md

-## Configuring SSH keys for communication between Pi and main device (Optional)
+## Configuring SSH Keys for communication between Pi and main device (Optional)
 In order to seamlessly automate GUI functions, we will need to configure SSH keys so that the Pi can access and execute bash scripts on our primary device.

 to enable ssh from the pi to the computer: